 HIM Practice CheckList

 Based on the literature review we developed HIM Practices Checklist of best practices used in HIM for information availability, integrity and protection.
 We aligned this Checklist with the business requirements described in Tables 7-9.
 Appendix A presents the HIM Practice Checklist by business requirements under selected information governance principles: availability, integrity and protection.
+Appendix A reveals the gaps between the business practices, best practices and the use cases.
+These identified gaps outline where additional business requirements and use cases need to be developed.

 HIM Practice Use Cases

 We further used the HIM Practices Checklist (Appendix A) to develop five Use Cases utilizing an iterative development, vetting and validation working both with the HIM SMEs and IHE ITI experts.
-Detail description of the Use Cases is provided in Appendix B.
+Detailed description of the Use Cases is provided in Appendix B.

 Glossary

 To assure the use of consistent terms and definitions across Use Cases we developed a Glossary of terms and concepts used in HIM practices (Appendix C).
-In some cases we use definitions from the AHIMA HIM Glossary; in other, we developed our own definition.
+In some cases we use definitions from the AHIMA HIM Glossary; in others, we developed our own definition.
 This Glossary has to be validated via broader HIM community.
 After validation, we anticipate updating the AHIMA HIM Glossary by revising current definitions and/or adding new definitions as needed.

 Gap Analysis of HIT Standards to Support HIM Practices

 Based on the business requirements, we conducted a high level analysis of HIT standards developed by standards development organizations which may be applicable to HIM practices.
-Specifically, we focused on identifying standards from the following SDOs:
+Initially, we focused on identifying standards from the following SDOs:

 International Organization for Standardization (ISO)